crgales/Docker-NewzNab_Plus/README.md

 Step 4:

-For the first run go to http://yourserver/install and step through the installer - This forces a Build of the Database in MYSQL and creates a user.
+For the first run go to http://yourserver:8088/install and step through the installer - This forces a Build of the Database in MYSQL and creates a user.
 The default database type/host/port/user/password should work as is.

+The port number defaults to 8088.
+You can change it in the docker-compose.yml file if desired.

 Notes: